 Private Equity and Taxes

 We study companies' tax avoidance behavior after being acquired in a private equity transaction.
-Using firm-level data from Europe, we analyze target firms' tax payments after the acquisition compared to a carefully selected control group in a matched-sample difference-in-differences setting.
-We find that target companies' effective tax rate decreases by 16.14% relative to the unconditional mean.
+Exploiting rich European firm-level data in a matched-sample difference-in-differences setting, we find that target companies' effective tax rates decrease by 13 percent.
 This finding is in line with the hypothesis that private equity investors create shareholder value by extracting money from the government.
-While our evidence suggests that target firms engage more heavily in profit shifting, we do not find direct evidence in support of a tax-motivated leverage channel.
-We further show that those target firms that become more tax efficient experience significantly lower asset and employment growth than target firms with no or moderate tax savings after the buyout.
-This finding indicates that tax savings are not used to finance investment but are directly transferred to shareholders.
+While our evidence suggests that target firms engage more heavily in profit shifting, we do not find strong evidence for a tax-motivated leverage channel.
+Target firms experience lower asset and productivity growth when they engage in significant tax avoidance after the deal.

-Keywords: Private Equity, Leveraged Buyouts, Leverage, Profit-Shifting, Corporate Taxation, Taxes, Investments
+Keywords: Private Equity, Leveraged Buyouts, Corporate Taxation, Taxes, Profit Shifting, Leverage, Investments, Productivity

 JEL Classification: G31, G34, H26